reborg/pomodori/index.markdown

 INSTALL
 -------

-* Download the pomodori 0.5 archive [here](http://reborg.github.com/pomodori/resources/pomodori-0.5.zip)
+* Download the pomodori 0.6 archive [here](http://reborg.github.com/pomodori/resources/pomodori-0.6.zip)
 * Unzip and copy to pomodori.app to /Applications
 * Please report installation issues at [Github-Issues](http://github.com/reborg/pomodori/issues)

 DEVELOPING
 ----------

-This procedure works for the latest developments in the master branch.
-First of all you need to install MacRuby (at this time the last release available is 0.5).
-Then Git clone git://github.com/reborg/pomodori.git to create a local "pomodori" directory.
+The Macruby-0.4 branch is the current Pomodori release branch until master is stable enough to be integrated with the work of other developers.
+You need to install MacRuby 0.6 available [here](http://www.macruby.org/files/MacRuby%200.6.zip).
+Then Git clone git://github.com/reborg/pomodori.git to create a local "pomodori" directory and git co macruby-0.4 to move the correct branch (also master is ok but right now is a mess).
 Then:

 * cd pomodori
 * Optional but recommended: run the test suite with 'macrake'